awsdocs/ec2-image-builder-user-guide/doc_source/how-image-builder-works.md

 ## Compliance<a name="image-builder-compliance"></a>

 For CIS, EC2 Image Builder uses Amazon Inspector to perform assessments for exposure, vulnerabilities, and deviations from best practices and compliance standards\.
 For example, it assesses unintended network accessibility, unpatched CVEs, public internet connectivity, and remote root login enablement\.
-Amazon Inspector is offered as a test component that you can choose to add to your image recipe\. \.
+Amazon Inspector is offered as a test component that you can choose to add to your image recipe\.
+For more information about Amazon Inspector, see the [Amazon Inspector](https://docs.aws.amazon.com/inspector/latest/userguide/inspector_introduction.html) User Guide\.
 For hardening, EC2 Image Builder validates using STIG\.
 For a complete list of STIG components available through Image Builder, see [EC2 Image Builder STIG components](image-builder-stig.md)\.
 For more information, see [Center for Internet Security \(CIS\) Benchmarks](https://docs.aws.amazon.com/inspector/latest/userguide/inspector_cis.html) and [Amazon EC2 Windows Server AMIs for STIG Compliance](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/ami-windows-stig.html)\.